sashaborst/mmart-168-fall2017/hw04/README.md

 >
 > Now open the `part2.js` file, and take a look at the *getData* function.

-Complete the following 3 tasks:
+Complete the following 3 tasks (and 1 Extra Credit, if possible):

 1. Using comments, edit the `part2.js` file and describe in your own words what you think the *getData* function does.
 2. Open your JavaScript Console (right-click > inspect) and type `jsonData` into the console.
 You should see a JavaScript object that represents the Tweets returned by your search.
 To reference the status array, you can type `jsonData.statuses`.
 How would you reference the first status in the `jsonData.statuses` list?